Nodric AMPfly global partnership adds five members to Winston Starts

 There’s office space within a 35,000-square-foot facility that provides shared and dedicated desk assignments, as well as suites for larger startups that have started to grow their operation.

-Of the 25 alumni startups, Boles said that more than 50% continue as either standalone operating businesses or have been acquired into larger organizations.
+Of the 25 alumni startups, Boles said that more than 50% continue as either standalone operating businesses or have been acquired by larger organizations.

 Including both alumni and current cohort, Winston Starts companies are generating a combined $18 million in annualized revenue, have raised a combined $33 million in capital and have combined more than 250 employees as of June.